Bruno Kreisky: Political views and programs

 Although the 1955 State Treaty prevented Austria from joining the European Union, he supported European integration.

-Kreisky questioned Zionism as a solution to the problems faced by the Jewish people, claiming that Jews were not an ethnic group or race, but rather a religious group.
-He even equated claims of the existence of the Jewish people as a distinctive nationality to Nazi claims of a Jewish race, and suggested that such ideas raised questions about Jewish dual loyalty.
-Kreisky referred to Israeli prime minister Menachem Begin as a terrorist, and had a stormy relationship with Israeli prime minister Golda Meir, especially during the 1973 hostage taking.
+Kreisky was a supporter of Palestinian statehood.
+Kreisky referred to Israeli prime minister Menachem Begin as a terrorist, and had a poor relationship with Israeli prime minister Golda Meir, especially during the 1973 hostage crisis.
 He once said that he was "the only politician in Europe Golda Meir can't blackmail."
-He cultivated friendly relations with Arab leaders such as Anwar Sadat and Muammar Gaddafi, and in 1980, Austria established relations with the Palestine Liberation Organisation.
+He cultivated friendly relations with Arab leaders such as Anwar Sadat and Muammar Gaddafi, and in 1980, Austria established informal relations with the Palestine Liberation Organisation.